Hwesta/resume/README.md

 -   Backend software developer creating asynchronous APIs for frontend and mobile teams.
--   Wrote & expanded new async Python 3 microservices as part of a project to switch from PHP monolith.
+-   Wrote & expanded async Python 3 microservices as part of a project to switch from PHP monolith.
 Contributed to best practices and shared templates for microservices.
 -   Led collaboration with other teams to confirm API design before starting implementation.
 -   Clarified and expanded out-of-date developer documentation.